geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 so currently it's doing some read image

 ##### **Chenyu** [[00:24:23](https://www.youtube.com/watch?v=gmY_RjZsYys&t=1463)]
-then do some AOU on that image
+then do some ALU on that image

 ##### **Chenyu** [[00:24:25](https://www.youtube.com/watch?v=gmY_RjZsYys&t=1465)]
 then read another image